 A Man on a Bridge

 The first section employs a detached narrative point of view, observing a man on a bridge.
 The reader has to wait until the second sentence to realise his predicament, with ‘wrists bound with a cord’ and a rope which ‘encircled his neck.’
 His executioners too are described in the same unemotional detached manner, as if interpreting events from the standpoint of military observation.
 The context is developed gradually, with reference to ‘the Federal army’ and the military lexis of ‘stockade’, ‘rifles’, ‘embrasure’, ‘sword’ and ‘muzzle of a brass cannon’.
 However, that detached tone gradually shifts.
-While the identity of the victim at first has to be worked out, indicated in phrases such as ‘He was a civilian, if one might judge from his habit’, the narrator restricted of observing external details, that perspective shifts between the fourth and fifth paragraphs, using the man’s watching a ‘piece of driftwood’ to enter his mind as he ‘fixed his last thoughts upon his wife and child.’
+While the identity of the victim at first has to be worked out, indicated in phrases such as ‘He was a civilian, if one might judge from his habit’, the narrator restricted to observing external details, that perspective shifts between the fourth and fifth paragraphs, using the man’s watching a ‘piece of driftwood’ to enter his mind as he ‘fixed his last thoughts upon his wife and child.’
 This narrative shift towards the end of the first section is important, as it invites greater reader sympathy for the man before he is identified and the background of his arrest is given in the second section.

 The change of section also includes a change of time; it is a flashback to fill in information to clarify what the reader has seen in the first section.
 It perhaps surprises the reader to discover that Peyton Farquhar is a respectable citizen, ‘a well-to-do planter of an old and highly respected Alabama family.’
 This information causes the reader to question how he came to be on the bridge facing hanging by the army.
 The clue, in the Civil War setting, is that he is from Alabama, in the deep south of the United States, and is a ‘slave owner’, so is at the centre of the issues which drove the Civil War between the Unionist and the Confederate states.
-A passing soldier, apparently Confederate, gives information about Owl Creek Bridge, In the dialogue it emerges it is ripe for dangerous sabotage, but the last sentence gives the twist, as structural foreshadowing of the twist at the end of the story – the soldier is a Federal spy and it is clear that Farquhar has fallen into his trap.
+A passing soldier, apparently Confederate, gives information about Owl Creek Bridge.
+In the dialogue it emerges that it is ripe for dangerous sabotage, but the last sentence gives the twist, as structural foreshadowing of the twist at the end of the story – the soldier is a Federal spy and it is clear that Farquhar has fallen into his trap.

 Farquhar’s Incredible Escape